-5.4.1.8 Area 8 - Railway
+4.1.8 Precinct 8 - Railway

-The Railway Character Area provides the integration between the Town Centre, its railway heritage buildings and the Claremont on the Park development at Claremont Oval.
-The area is characterised by two key elements of cultural significance and heritage, being the historic Goods Shed and Claremont Train Station.
+The Railway Character Precinct is to provide the integration between the Town Centre, its railway heritage buildings and the Claremont on the Park development at Claremont Oval.
+The area will be characterised by two key elements of cultural significance and heritage, being the historic Claremont Train Station and the heritage pedestrian bridge.